 Stuff the Bus wraps with over $20,000 in donations raised

-BATON ROUGE - WBRZ's sixteenth annual Stuff the Bus event concluded Wednesday evening with more than $20,000 raised and more than four buses filled with school supplies.
+BATON ROUGE - WBRZ's sixteenth-annual Stuff the Bus event concluded Wednesday evening with more than $25,000 raised and more than four buses filled with school supplies.
 WBRZ is grateful for all of the donations in an effort to make sure students have what they need to learn.

 Residents and donors were able to make their contribution at either Walmart location on College Drive or La Hwy 1 in Port Allen.